 'Bonny Moorhen' (1973).
 From Parcel Of Rogues studio sessions.
 1st appeared on 'Original Masters' LP.
 On various collections since.
 Was excluded from album because there were 'too many' Scottish songs.

 'Z Cars Theme'.
 Not really an outtake but the band were commissioned to record the theme music to the series.
+The tune was from a song called Johnny Todd.

 'Super Womble'.
 (23rd July 1975).
 Full story on 1975 page.
 Steeleye actually recorded a version of this song in the studio (while recording 'Hat') in order for Mike Batt to get it on Top of the Pops the next day - all TotP tracks had to be recorded the day before (Union rules).
 The band then mimed to this track the next day on TotP.
 The episode does exist but is not currently on Youtube.